Course guide of Fundamentals of Computer Science for Biology (2001113)

 Objectives (Expressed as expected learning outcomes)

-• Know and handle some work and communication tools: Operating systems, ofimatics, thematic dictionaries.
+• Know and handle some work and communication tools: Operating systems, ofimatics, and thematic dictionaries.

-• Know and handle some scientific/technical software: data processing, Mathematics, Simulations, Cartography.
+• Know and handle some scientific/technical software: data processing, Mathematics, Simulations, and Cartography.

 • Design and implement simple computer programs and know how to apply them to solve specific problems in biology.